Heddon-on-the-Wall

-Heddon-on-the-Wall is a village in Northumberland, England, located on Hadrian's Wall.
+Heddon-on-the-Wall is a village and civil parish in Northumberland, England, located on Hadrian's Wall.
 Heddon-on-the-Wall is roughly 9 mi west of the centre of Newcastle upon Tyne, and just outside Throckley.
+In 2011 the parish had a population of 1563.
 The place-name 'Heddon' means 'hill where heather grew'.

-Etymology
+Toponymy

 The place-name ' Heddon on the Wall' is first attested in the Pipe Rolls for 1175, where it appears as Hedun.
 It appears as Heddun in 1262 and as Hedon super murum ('Heddon above the wall') in 1242.
 The name comes from the Old English hæth-dūn, meaning 'hill where heather grew'.

 The name should not be confused with that of East Heddon and West Heddon, where the name means 'Hidda's pasture'.

 History

-A Roman milecastle ('Milecastle 12') was located at the site of the present-day village, under what is now Town Farm, but no traces of it are currently visible.
+A Roman milecastle on Hadrian’s Wall ('Milecastle 12') was located at the site of the present-day village, under what is now Town Farm, but no traces of it are currently visible.
 Prior to the 1960s, Heddon-on-the-Wall was a small village with an economy based strongly on traditional industry including farming and coal mining.

 Large-scale coal mining close to the village began in the late 1950s with the opening of the Bays Leap, a 300 acre opencast mine site located a short distance north of Heddon-on-the-Wall.
 The site supported seven coal seams at its peak, and evidence was found of earlier mine shafts.
 Bays Leap closed in 1966.
 Urban development west of Newcastle saw the village expand substantially during the 1960s.

 Heddon-on-the-Wall grew up around Hexham Road, which until 1973 was the main road from Newcastle to Hexham.
 The new A69 road bypasses Heddon-on-the-Wall en route from Newcastle to Carlisle, also passing Hexham.
 Heddon-on-the-Wall benefits from its proximity to the A69 but is more popular with retired people rather than commuters due to its lack of a railway station, from which its close neighbour Wylam benefits.
 A railway station on the Scotswood, Newburn & Wylam Railway was opened in the village in 1881, but closed in 1958.

 Heddon-on-the-Wall came to prominence when it was revealed in February 2001 that the 2001 outbreak of Foot-and-mouth disease originated from a farm in the village.
 This severely affected Heddon-on-the-Wall's primary industry which is agriculture.
 Over the years, however, other industries have existed in Heddon-on-the-Wall.
 These include salmon fishing in the River Tyne, coal mining, the quarrying of sandstone and limestone, and brick making.
 Wylam Brewery was established at South Houghton Farm in 2000 before moving to Newcastle in 2016.
 A number of blacksmiths were in the village until recent times.
 In the 1970s there was a perfumery-manufacturing business.